-Whereas Lightroom is focused on organizing and processing photos, Photoshop ventures into image manipulation, creation, and enhancement.
+Whereas Lightroom is focused on organising and processing photos, Photoshop ventures into image manipulation, creation and enhancement.
 Photoshop is the best choice for images where you want pixel-level perfection.
-Photo retouchers, fine artists, or compositing artists may start in Lightroom but will ultimately rely on Photoshop to do the bulk of the transformation.
+Photo retouchers, fine artists or compositing artists may start in Lightroom but will ultimately rely on Photoshop to do the bulk of the transformation.
 One way to think about it is that Lightroom stays true to photography, while Photoshop lets you create the images in your mind’s eye.

 Like non-destructive Lightroom workflows, you can work in a non-destructive manner in Photoshop by taking advantage of Layers and Smart Objects.
 Build upon your image using layers and layer masking, which you can adjust and refine, knowing that the layers contain your image's original information.

-You might have a layer for your color or white balance adjustment, a layer with a moody sky, a layer with a blue sky, and so on, all stacked on top of your original image.
+You might have a layer for your colour or white balance adjustment, a layer with a moody sky, a layer with a blue sky and so on, all stacked on top of your original image.
 Layers can present a learning curve compared to Lightroom’s universal adjustment sliders, but they are excellent for managing post-production work.

 Put them together for a dynamic duo.